roblevay/MDP080/1_GetStarted.md

 # Lab 1
 ## Get Started with Transact-SQL

-In this exercise, you will use some basic SELECT queries to retrieve data from the AdventureWorks database.
+In this exercise, you will use some basic SELECT queries to retrieve data from the AdventureworksLT database.

-**Note:** This exercise assumes you have created the sample AdventureWorks database.
+**Note:** This exercise assumes you have created the sample AdventureworksLT database.

 ### Use SELECT queries to retrieve data

 The SELECT statement is the primary Transact-SQL statement used to query tables in a database.

 Start SQL Server Management Studio and connect to the server North.
-Open a query editor for your AdventureWorks database, and create a new query.
+Open a query editor for your AdventureworksLT database, and create a new query.

 In the query editor, enter the following code: